 – O – O – O – O – O – O – O – O – O –

 A certain John Walsh was born in County Armargh, Northern Ireland, in 1810.
 He became a pick-pocket.
-He wasn’t a particularly good pick-pocket.
+However, and unfortunately for John, he wasn’t a particularly good pick-pocket.
 After his third appearance at the Dublin Old Bailey, he was granted an assisted passage to the “Colony of NSW, effective immediately”.
 The Magistrate recommended that John should seek a more fulfilling career.
-He had a secure but poorly payed position awaiting him on arrival in Sydney Town.
+He had a very “secure” but poorly payed position awaiting him on arrival in Sydney Town.
+He was sent to work in servitude on the estates of Alexander Berry on the Shoalhaven River, 180 kms to the south of Sydney.
 After seven years, John took his “leave” and found himself working a dairy farm at the junction of The Princes Highway and Fox Ground Road near Gerringong NSW.
 Along came baby Peter in 1852.
 Peter selected 370 acres of steep, cedar-clad brush country in the rugged Kangaroo Ground district, later on re-named Kangaroo Valley.
 He cut the valuable cedar, cleared the brush and began dairying.
 A hundred years and three generations later is where I make my grand debut in the scheme of things . . .

 I have known Dendrobium speciosum, or rock lily, all my life.
 I started growing it when my wife and I purchased our first home back in 1975.
 I made a journey back to my child hood home in the beautiful Kangaroo Valley area of NSW.
 In the front yard of the old farmhouse were a few rock lilies.
 Possibly they had been there for a hundred years but likely less.
 They were old when I was young.
 We took a few of these “THINGS” home with us to tart up the front yard of our little castle.
 No need to say anymore . . .